Family Planning and Sexual Health Services

 For patients booked in at the Queen Elizabeth Hospital in Woolwich, antenatal care may be provided by the Community Midwives on the 2nd floor of the Wallace Health Centre.

-For a first antenatal appointment, and for the 6 week postnatal check, please book a double appointment with the receptionist.
+For the 6 week postnatal check, reception can arrange for a double appointment with a Doctor.

 Please bring a urine sample before seeing the Doctor/Nurse (pots are available from reception) for all antenatal checks.